Shlobro/Magen-Dvorim-Adom/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support or questions, please contact the development team at [email].

 ## Acknowledgments

 - Azrieli College for providing the educational framework
 - Magen Dvorim Adom organization for the project requirements
-- Firebase and Cloudinary for their excellent services
+- Firebase and Cloudinary for their services
 - The open-source community for the tools and libraries used

 ---